HaydenRMann/UNIS_AGF212_KBand_RemoteSensing_2026/README.md

 # UNIS_AGF212_KBand_RemoteSensing_2026
 Data and Code for UNIS AGF-212 Remote Sensing project

-- 200_measurements_BW2500.py: script to operate the radar and conduct exactly 200 measurements in the field, saving data to "data.pkl"-file, files will be stored in a folder named after date and a continuously increasing counter for each measurement: "<dd>_<mm>_<yyyy>_<counter>"
+- 200_measurements_BW2500.py: script to operate the radar and conduct exactly 200 measurements in the field, saving data to "data.pkl"-file, files will be stored in a folder named after date and a continuously increasing counter for each measurement: "dd_mm_yyyy_counter"
 - 200_plot_radar: creates simple plots (radargram, final range profile of every channel) to check whether collected data makes sense
 - ConfigClasses.py: specifies system parameters
 - check_code.py: ?